+[Omitted].

+[Omitted].

-There shall be deposited into the Drinking Water Debt Service Fund the amounts due on each Related Board Payment Date and investment earnings on amounts in any Related Drinking Water Bond Proceeds Fund pursuant to Section 6.02(c), the Drinking Water Restricted Assets Fund pursuant to Section 6.04(d) and the Drinking Water Prepayment Fund pursuant to Section 6.05(b).
-Interest earnings on amounts held in the Drinking Water Debt Service Fund shall be credited and held in the Drinking Water Debt Service Fund.
-Amounts in the Drinking Water Debt Service Fund shall be transferred in the following priorities from the funds and accounts established under this Master Trust Indenture; provided, however, that if an Event of Default shall have occurred and be continuing, prior to any transfers by the Board of amounts into the Drinking Water Debt Service Fund as provided in this Section 6.06, the Board may first retain from amounts in the Drinking Water Restricted Assets Fund such amounts as are necessary to pay or reimburse the Board and IBank for any Bond Expenses reasonably incurred in connection with such Event of Default; and provided further, that the State Match Portion of a Series of Bonds issued to fund DWSRF Bond Funded Project Obligations may not be paid from principal repayments received on DWSRF Pledged Project Obligations in accordance with the Related Series Indenture:
+There shall be deposited into the Drinking Water Debt Service Fund (i) the amounts due for Bonds issued to finance DWSRF Project Obligations on each Related Board Payment Date and (ii) investment earnings on amounts in any Related Drinking Water Bond Proceeds Fund pursuant to Section 6.02(c), the Drinking Water Restricted Assets Fund pursuant to Section 6.04(d) and the Drinking Water Prepayment Fund pursuant to Section 6.05(b).
+Interest earnings on amounts held in the Drinking Water Debt Service Fund shall be credited and retained therein.
+Amounts in the Drinking Water Debt Service Fund shall be transferred in the following priorities from the funds and accounts established under this Master Trust Indenture; provided, however, that if an Event of Default shall have occurred and be continuing, prior to any transfers by the Board of amounts into the Drinking Water Debt Service Fund as provided in this Section 6.06, the Board may first retain from amounts in the Drinking Water Restricted Assets Fund such amounts as are necessary to pay or reimburse the Board and IBank for any Bond Expenses reasonably incurred in connection with such Event of Default:

-Amounts designated to be used from proceeds of a Series and transferred pursuant to Section 6.02(c)(iii) to pay Debt Service on the Series, each as provided in the Related Series Indenture;
+amounts designated to be used from proceeds of a Series and transferred pursuant to Section 6.02(c)(iii) to pay Debt Service on the Series, each as provided in the Related Series Indenture;

-Amounts transferred from the Drinking Water Debt Service Reserve Fund pursuant to Section 6.07(e);
+amounts transferred from the Drinking Water Debt Service Reserve Fund pursuant to Section 6.07(e);

-Investment on amounts held in a Drinking Water Debt Service Reserve Fund transferred pursuant to Section 6.07(b);
+investment earnings on amounts held in a Drinking Water Debt Service Reserve Fund transferred pursuant to Section 6.07(b);

-Amounts transferred from the Drinking Water Prepayment Fund pursuant to Section 6.05(b);
+amounts transferred from the Drinking Water Prepayment Fund pursuant to Section 6.05(b);

+amounts transferred from the Drinking Water Bond Proceeds Fund pursuant to Section 6.02(c) as provided in Sections 6.09(b)(i) and 6.09(b)(ii);

-Amounts transferred from the Drinking Water Restricted Assets Fund pursuant to Section 6.04(d) as provided in Sections 6.09(b)(i) and 6.09(b)(ii);
+amounts transferred from the Drinking Water Restricted Assets Fund pursuant to Section 6.04(d) as provided in Sections 6.09(b)(i) and 6.09(b)(ii);

-Amounts transferred from a Drinking Water Debt Service Reserve Fund pursuant to Section 6.07(c);
+amounts transferred from a Drinking Water Debt Service Reserve Fund pursuant to Section 6.07(c);

+subject to Section 8.08 hereof, amounts transferred from the Clean Water Bond Proceeds Fund pursuant to Section 6.02(b) as provided in Section 6.09(b)(i) and 6.09(b)(ii);

-Amounts transferred from the Clean Water Restricted Assets Fund pursuant to Section 6.04(b) as provided in Sections 6.09(a)(iii) and 6.09(a)(iv);
+subject to Section 8.08 hereof, amounts transferred from the Clean Water Restricted Assets Fund pursuant to Section 6.04(b) as provided in Sections 6.09(b)(iii) and 6.09(b)(iv);

-Amounts transferred from the Drinking Water Restricted Assets Fund pursuant to Section 6.04(d) as provided in Section 6.09(b)(v); and
+amounts transferred from the Drinking Water Restricted Assets Fund pursuant to Section 6.04(b) as provided in Section 6.09(a)(v);

+amounts transferred from a fund or account not governed by this Master Trust Indenture as the Board finds necessary and convenient; and

-Any other amounts deposited therein by the Board.
+any other amounts deposited therein by the Board as the Board finds necessary and convenient;